xyloflake/SVC16/specification/specification.typ

 The instructions have the form `opcode` `arg1` `arg2` `arg3`.

+All instructions are listed in @instructions.
-In the following table, all instructions are listed. `@arg1` refers to the value at the memory address `arg1`.
+`@arg1` refers to the value at the memory address `arg1`.
 If the opcode is greater than 15, the system will abort.
 If one of the three arguments is not used, it can be set to any value, but it can not be omitted.

-When the instruction pointer advances, it does so by four positions.

 #let instruction_table=table(
   columns: (auto,auto,auto),